-Business bank accounts help you manage your business finances in a professional manner and separate those funds from your personal finances.
+Business bank accounts help you professionally manage your business finances and separate those funds from your personal finances.
 Opening a business bank account requires more effort than opening a personal account.
 There are documents to gather, names to be determined and licenses to get in order.
 Learn why you should have a business bank account and what you need to do to open one.

 According to the U.S. Small Business Administration, most business bank accounts offer benefits and perks that personal bank accounts do not.
 Here are four reasons why you need a business bank account.